 - Two ways to approach SEO translation

-- A note on semantic keywords
+- The importance of semantic keywords

 - How to find multilingual keywords without speaking the language